slatedocs/slate/source/index.html.md

 ```

 This action is the most basic of all.
 When a move action is attempted, the destination tile must be adjacent and empty.
 If another player is standing on that tile, the action will fail.
 Players cannot step on walls.
 A player can walk on lava but will suffer heavy damage.
-You can only move a single tile per turn.
+You can only move a single tile per turn (X+/-, Y+/-).

 | Parameter | Type  | Description                                  |
 | --------- | ----- | -------------------------------------------- |
 | direction | Point | The position where you want your bot to move |

 <aside class="warning">
-Keep in mind your bot CANNOT move in a diagonal direction.
+Keep in mind your bot ** CANNOT ** move in a diagonal direction.
 You must first move in X then Y, or Y then X.
 </aside>

 ## Collect